scala/scala3/docs/docs/reference/dropped/weak-conformance.md

 title: Dropped: Weak Conformance
 ---

-In some situations, Scala used a {\em weak conformance} relation when testing type compatibility or computing the least upper bound of a set of types.
+In some situations, Scala used a _weak conformance_ relation when testing type compatibility or computing the least upper bound of a set of types.
 The principal motivation behind weak conformance was to make as expression like this have type `List[Double]`: